Ceudan/Predicting-Student-Question-Performance/README.md

 Bias is reduced via the ensemble.
 Averaging the random biases of distinct ML algorithms brings us closer to the correct label.

 Var(y) is reduced via bagging.
-According to Bienaymé's formula, the mean of n random variables with the same variances σ2 and correlations p is:
+According to Bienaymé's formula, the variance of the mean of n random variables each with the same variances σ2 and correlations p is:

 ![Image of equation showing variance of the mean of N random variables as a function of N and their correlation](images/var_of_mean.PNG)